Skip to content

 </style>';

-And a conditional example using a toggle field:
+A conditional example using a toggle field:

-if ($enable_preloader) {
+if ( $enable_preloader ) {

 echo '<div class="preloader"></div>';